For more information on the YugabyteDB node-postgres smart driver, see the following:

 $ python setup.py build $ sudo python setup.py install

-Learn how to perform the common tasks required for Java App Development using the PostgreSQL psycopg2 driver
+Learn how to perform common tasks required for Python application development using the YugabyteDB Psycopg2 smart driver.

 Load balancing connection properties